Thirteen Factories: History

-Since the Ming dynasty (founded in 1368), a series of sea bans (haijin) restricted China's foreign commerce, at times attempting to ban it completely.
-In 1684, the Kangxi Emperor of the Qing Dynasty allowed foreigners to trade with China in the four cities of Guangzhou, Xiamen, Songjiang, and Ningbo.
-In the case of Guangzhou, early traders were obliged to follow the monsoon winds, arriving between June and September, conducting their business, and then departing between November and February.
+Since in 1368, a series of sea bans (haijin) restricted China's foreign commerce, at times attempting to ban it completely.
+In 1684, the foreigners traded with China in the four cities of Guangzhou, Xiamen, Songjiang, and Ningbo.
+In the case of Guangzhou under the Qing regime, early traders were obliged to follow the monsoon winds, arriving between June and September, conducting their business, and then departing between November and February.
 The foreign ships were anchored downstream at Pazhou (then known as "Whampoa"), with business conducted in the city's western suburbs.
 Western traders were further required to work through Chinese merchants who would guarantee their good behavior and tax obligations; they were also the owners and landlords of the warehouses and apartments the traders were obliged to use.
 In practice, private traders could often avoid these restrictions but the customs superintendent, the hoppo, was always careful to enforce them upon large-volume purchasers such as the East India Company.
 Typically, cargo was ferried from the ships by its own crew and to the ships at the expense of the Chinese merchants on their "chop boats" (lighters).
 To avoid theft or piracy, foreign traders began assigning a few of their own seamen to these ships as guards.

-In 1686, Westerners were allowed to rent accommodations in the factory quarter to avoid the necessity of shuttling back to Pazhou each night.
+In 1686, the Europeans were allowed to rent accommodations in the factory quarter to avoid the necessity of shuttling back to Pazhou each night.
 For the most part, the supercargos, their assistants, and the bookkeepers stayed at the factories, the crew—except for a few guards or those on shore leave—stayed with the ships, and the captains continued to ferry between the two.
 A Chinese comprador hired each factory's staff of Chinese servants and bought its provisions from local vendors; senior supercargos sometimes brought their own staff or slaves as well.
 Another comprador dealt with the ship's provisions at Pazhou, where sampan ladies crowded around the ships to do laundry and odd jobs for the sailors.
 A few weeks before departure, the crew came to the factories in shifts of a few days each for shore leave, chaperoned by some of the ship's officers.
 Hog Lane was lined with open-fronted booths and shops catering to them, selling food, drink, clothing, and "chowchows" (novelties), and was policed by Chinese guards stationed at both ends of the alley.
 At first the supercargos came and left with the ships, but over the course of the 18th century companies began to rent their factory spaces year-round to avoid being displaced on their return.
 The supercargos were then permitted to outstay their company's ships a few weeks to conduct business for the next season; after that, they were obliged to remove themselves to Macao through the spring and summer until the appearance of the next ship.
 By the 1760s, every East India company had permanent supercargos and rooms were being rented in Macao year-round as well.